-- 1. Roles of the project team. - A project description (1-2 pages maximum- it can be a standard "abstract" of 1-2 paragraphs but should specifically address how it benefits salmon and whether it is a "priority project" identified in the NPCLE Salmon Restoration Strategy or the Lake Ozette Sockeye Recovery Plan, an R-Map plan or some other publically reviewed restoration strategy). - 3.
+- 1. Roles of the project team. - A project description (1-2 pages maximum- it can be a standard "abstract" of 1-2 paragraphs but should specifically address how it benefits salmon and whether it is a "priority project" identified in the NPCLE Salmon Restoration Strategy or the Lake Ozette Sockeye Recovery Plan or some other publicly reviewed restoration strategy). - 3.
 Estimated budget including 15% match (totals entered into PRISM, but details attached as a separate budget of expenses presented in any format preferred by the project applicant; see below). - 4.
 Identification of the target salmon species affected by the project (entered into PRISM).
 Attach the following separate documents into the PRISM application (attaching a file in PRISM is accomplished by clicking on the "Attachments" tab at the top of the page): - 5.
 Evidence that the project is part of a recovery plan or lead entity strategy (Identified on the NPCLE Form and/or "project description"). - 6.
 A project location map (Add as an attachment in PRISM). - 7.
 A site or parcel map (Add as an attachment in PRISM). - 8.
-A preliminary design plan or sketch for restoration projects (Add as an attachment in PRISM if appropriate to the type of project). - 9.
-This 2021 Grant year is a new with hopefully a simpler process, any remaining fields or changes to the project in PRISM must be completed by
+A preliminary design plan or sketch for restoration projects (Add as an attachment in PRISM if appropriate to the type of project).